 LOTO procedures and guarding lapses are tough to spot in real time—especially in complex, noisy environments.

-AI cameras can detect if a machine guard is missing, or if a worker enters a restricted zone during cleaning or maintenance.
-Real-time alerts notify supervisors the moment someone bypasses a safety protocol.
+Tech solution: AI cameras can detect if a worker enters a restricted zone during cleaning or maintenance.
+Real-time alerts notify supervisors when a worker bypasses a configured safety rule.
 Platforms like Spot AI make it easy to search for these violations and provide clear evidence for retraining or investigations.

 Chemical Burns and Exposures